Best Coin Buyer Near You

 United States Pattern Pieces

-There are certain significant U.S. pattern pieces that have a certain significance.
+There are certain significant U.S. pattern pieces that have significance.
 If you have questions about what these coins look like or want to sell coins for cash, bring them into our Quincy, MA pawn shop for an appraisal.
 Significant U.S. pattern pieces include the following:

 - 1863 Two-Cent Pieces